Wikinaut/bigmap/README.md

 A script that downloads OSM tiles and stitches them to a single png map.
 Based on [osm_download](https://github.com/maxolasersquad/osm_download) script.

-Main source of tiles is the [osm-de](https://tile.openstreetmap.de) provider, but it can be changed to other tile servers in the ini file.
+Main server of tiles is the [osm-de](https://tile.openstreetmap.de) provider, but it can be changed to other tile servers in the ini file.

 ## How it works
 * The script gets its configuration from the *settings.ini* file.